bellapeckinpaugh/bellapeckinpaugh.github.io/_pages/SAS25Contact.md

 1. Click **[here](https://scholar.google.com/citations?user=p6of5nwAAAAJ&hl=en)** to view my Google Scholar
 2. Click **[here](https://x.com/B_Peckinpaugh)** to view my Twitter
 3. Click **[here](https://www.linkedin.com/in/bella-peckinpaugh/)** to view my LinkedIn

-4. Click **Follow** in the top right to see even more of my contact information
+*If you are on your phone, click **Follow** in the top right to see even more of my contact information* *If you are on your laptop, look to the left panel to seem even more of my contact information*

 ### Maital Neta, PhD